Last Updated on September 29, 2025, by David

 Avoid multi-surface cleaners containing bleach, ammonia, or citrus extracts, as these can erode sealants and etch the terracotta, leaving it susceptible to future staining.

 For persistent stains, utilise a soft cloth and a diluted solution of stone cleaner.
-Never scrub with abrasive pads or wire brushes, as these can scratch the surface and complicate future cleaning efforts.
+Never scrub with abrasive pads or wire brushes, as they can scratch the surface and complicate future cleaning.

 What Should I Avoid?
 Harsh Chemicals and Steam Mops

 While steam mops may appear convenient, they are ill-suited for terracotta.
 The high heat and moisture can penetrate the tile and weaken the seal, resulting in long-term damage.
-Similarly, acidic cleaners such as vinegar or lemon juice—even in diluted form—can erode the surface of the tile and lead to discolouration.
+Similarly, acidic cleaners such as vinegar or lemon juice—even when diluted—can erode tile surfaces and lead to discolouration.

-Stick to gentle methods and always conduct tests on a small, inconspicuous area before applying new products across the entire floor.
+Stick to gentle methods and always test on a small, inconspicuous area before applying new products to the entire floor.

 Comparing Professional Care with DIY Terracotta Maintenance